Iree: History

-According to two great historians, Prince Dr. Samuel Omotoso (late) and Prince Oyeyemi Omotoso who were commissioned to document the history of Iree by the Iree Progressive Union (1992), Iree was founded by Olaromoye, an immigrant from Ipee, a town near Offa in Kwara State.
+According to historians, Prince Dr. Samuel Omotoso and Prince Oyeyemi Omotoso – who were commissioned to document the history of Iree by the Iree Progressive Union (1992) – Iree was founded by Olaromoye, an immigrant from Ipee, a town near Offa in Kwara State.
 He had first settled on Ipole Hill.
 Soon, many people joined him and the town quickly developed into a big settlement.
 The earliest people were farmers.
 The nearby location where they found most suitable for their farming and hunting later became Eripa town because Lakadi, the founder of Eripa not only joined them at that hunting location but also settled permanently there at Eripa.
 The kolanut and palm trees the Iree people planted in Eripa in succeeding years remain there till today as heritage to their descendants.

 Aided by four perennial streams that supply water needed for irrigation, the town soon became very popular for three commodities - black-eyed peas, vegetables and leafy onions.
 Because Iree produced the leafy onions in commercial quantities, the town soon became known around its vicinity as "Iree Alalubosa" (i.e. Iree, the land of leafy onions).